-Eurofins Lancaster Laboratories Environmental provided the results to the NPCA on August 12, 2021.
+Eurofins Lancaster Laboratories Environmental provided the results to the NPCA on June 20, 2022.
 The water chemistry results from Lake Niapenco indicated the present of PFOS at concentrations below Health Canada Provisional Drinking Water Guidelines (Figure 19).
 The concentration of PFOS generally matched the PFOS concentrations observed in previous NPCA sampling events but higher than the range of mean concentrations detected by de Solla et al. (2012) shown in Figure 19.
 Several other PFCs were detected in the Lake Niapenco.
-These included Perfluorooctanoic acid (PFOA), Sulfonate (PFHxS), Perfluorohexanoic Perfluorohexane Acid (PFHxA) Perfluoropentanoic Acid (PFPeA) (Figure 20).
-These concentrations generally matched previous sampling event concentrations and PFPeA concentrations were higher than those detected in the study by de Solla et al. (2012).
+These included Perfluorooctanoic acid (PFOA), Perfluorohexane Sulfonate (PFHxS), Perfluorohexanoic Acid (PFHxA) and Perfluoropentanoic Acid (PFPeA) (Figure 20).
+These concentrations were higher than those detected in the study by de Solla et al. (2012).
 The concentration of PFOA in Lake Niapenco was below Health Canada Provisional Drinking Water Guidelines.
 The other PFCs (PFHxS, PFHxA and PFPeA) have no drinking water guidelines.

-Lake Niapenco was contaminated by historic PFC usage from Hamilton International Airport (de Solla 2012 and Fowler 2011).
-The NPCA's monitoring at Binbrook Conservation Area continues to support the evidence that PFCs and specifically PFOS are present in Lake Niapenco but not at concentrations above Health Canada drinking water guidelines.
-It is expected that PFCs will continue to be present in Lake Niapenco due the persistence of PFCs in the environment and due to the delay to contain upstream sources.
-It should be noted that Hamilton Public Health has evaluated previous PFC water quality data at Binbrook Conservation Area and determined that the PFC concentrations detected would not adversely affect the park users.
+Lake Niapenco was contaminated by historic PFAS usage from Hamilton International Airport (de Solla 2012 and Fowler 2011).
+The NPCA's monitoring at Binbrook Conservation Area continues to support the evidence that PFAS and specifically PFOS are present in Lake Niapenco but not at concentrations above Health Canada drinking water guidelines.
+It is expected that PFAS will continue to be present in Lake Niapenco due the persistence of PFAS in the environment and due to the delay to contain upstream sources.
+It should be noted that Hamilton Public Health has evaluated previous PFAS water quality data at Binbrook Conservation Area and determined that the PFAS concentrations detected would not adversely affect the park users.

 Figure 19.
-PFOS concentrations found in Lake Niapenco by NPCA monitoring (2012-2021)
+PFOS concentrations found in Lake Niapenco by NPCA monitoring (2012-2022)

-Figure 20: PFHxS, PFHxA, PFPeA and PFOA concentrations found in Lake Niapenco by NPCA (2012-2021)
+Figure 20: PFHxS, PFHxA, PFPeA and PFOA concentrations found in Lake Niapenco by NPCA (2012-2022)